About

 radiofrequency EMF exposure.Inbound VPN servers

 Create unlimited VPN servers for remote access to the LAN.
-Each VPN server maps to a different Security Profile/Schedule.
-The VPN server a device uses determines the Security Profile/Schedule it receives.
+Each VPN server maps to a different Security Profile.
+The VPN server a device uses determines the Security Profile it receives.

 Example.
-Julie uses the "Primary" VPN server, which leads to the "Admin" Secuirty Profile, granting her full access to the Internet and LAN.
-Julie gives her friends the "Friends" VPN server, which leads to the "Bitcoin" Security Profile, granting them access to a single port on a single device, such that they can remotely connect to her Bitcoin node to send/receive/verify transactions but not see antyhing else on her netowrk or use her network to access the Internet.
+Julie uses the "Primary" VPN server, which leads to the "Admin" Security Profile, granting her full access to the Internet and LAN.
+Julie gives her friends the "Friends" VPN server, which leads to the "Shared Services" Security Profile, granting them access to a family server, such that they can upload photos, save password, or use her Bitcoin node to send/receive/verify transactions but not see antyhing else on her netowrk or use her network to access the Internet.

 Outbound VPN clients and VPN chaining